SUBSCRIBE TO NEWS

-- “These petitions are not sufficiently specified and not substantiated, since it is not established and it is not indicated what kind of fact, given the fact that there are shorthand notes, written evidence, minutes of the committees, can be confirmed by the video.
-We have all the written evidence: from the deputy committee, the plenary session of the City Council, the draft decision, and the explanatory note.
+“These petitions are not sufficiently specified and not substantiated, since it is not established and it is not indicated what kind of fact, shorthand notes, written evidence, minutes of the committees can be confirmed by the video.
+We have all the written evidence: from the deputy committee, the plenary session of the City Council, the draft decision and the explanatory note.
 The applicant did not indicate in the petition what exactly the video can add to this.
 I believe that the circumstances have already been established, the shorthand notes, which are represented in the case file and include 142 pages, reproduce literally the speeches on which the plaintiff’s side relied, in particular, the speech of Mr. Isakov and the speech of Mr. Filevsky, who supplemented by ear the draft of the emergency decision at the session and included it into the agenda,” Kyrylo Yukhno said.

 - According to the results of heated debates on both sides, the court closed the appeal proceedings.
 The appellants have 30 days to appeal the decision of the Odessa Appeal Administrative Court in the Supreme Court.

-On July 3, 2018, the Verkhovna Rada of Ukraine adopted in the second reading the 6027-d law draft on the resumption of lending.
+On July 3, 2018, the Verkhovna Rada of Ukraine adopted in the second reading draft of 6027-d law on the resumption of lending.
 The adoption of the law was met with “applause” mainly by the representatives of the financial community.
 The rest of the population didn’t take the innovations so unquestionably positive.
-Olena Dynnik, the senior lawyer at Ario Law Firm, investigated the pros and cons of innovations for two eternally opposing camps – lenders and borrowers, in her author’s column specifically for Finance.ua.
+Olena Dynnik,the senior lawyer at Ario Law Firm, investigated the pros and cons of innovations for two eternally opposite camps – lenders and borrowers, in her author’s column specifically for Finance.ua.

 Back to basics